Skip to Main Content

 Upload PDFs

 • Drag and drop a PDF into your Zotero library.
 After a few seconds, Zotero may find and add the citation information.
-If the citation information does not after a few seconds, right-click and select 'Retrieve metadata for PDF'.
-OR
+If the citation information does not after a few seconds, right-click and select 'Retrieve metadata for PDF'

-• Select the green plus button in the top middle of your Zotero library screen and then 'Link to file'.
+• Select the document icon in the top middle of your Zotero library screen and then 'Link to file'.
 Upload the file.
 After a few seconds, Zotero may find and add the citation information.
 If the citation information does not after a few seconds, right-click and select 'Retrieve metadata for PDF'.

 Use Identifier Numbers (DOI, PMID, ISBN, arXiv)